IshfaqMalik/STEDI-Human-Balance-Analytics/README.md

 Landing Zone
 Raw data for customers, accelerometers, and step trainers is stored in the landing zone on AWS S3.
 AWS Glue Data Catalog tables are created for these datasets to enable querying via AWS Athena.

-## Customer Landing Table: Contains raw customer data.
+Customer Landing Table: Contains raw customer data.

-## Accelerometer Landing Table: Contains raw accelerometer data from the mobile app.
+Accelerometer Landing Table: Contains raw accelerometer data from the mobile app.
-## Step Trainer Landing Table: Contains raw Step Trainer sensor data.
+Step Trainer Landing Table: Contains raw Step Trainer sensor data.

+# Trusted Zone
+In the trusted zone, AWS Glue jobs are used to transform and sanitize the raw data from the landing zone.
+These transformations filter data to include only records relevant to the research needs.

+Customer Data Transformation:

+Script: customer_landing_to_trusted.py
+Filters customer records to include only those who have consented to share their data for research.
+Accelerometer Data Transformation:

+Script: accelerometer_landing_to_trusted_zone.py
+Filters accelerometer readings for customers who consented to share their data, based on a join with the customer_trusted table.
+Step Trainer Data Transformation:

+Script: trainer_landing_to_trusted.py
+Filters Step Trainer records for customers who have accelerometer data and have consented to data sharing, using a join with the customer_curated table.
+The resulting trusted tables contain sanitized datasets for use in further analysis.